GloBoiVic/Etch-A-Sketch/ReadMe.md

 To improve this project, I would like to:

 - Add an animated background feature
+  - Update: I re-added the animated background and refactored the code to remove background clutter.
+    - I refactored by clearing all the divs in the resetBoard function by setting it to empty.
+    - Then I add the resetBoard function to the button that selects the size.
+This clears previous drawings
 - Make the board size bigger
 - Create a retro styled Etch-A-Sketch Board like back when I was a kid
-- Research how to actually clear the board when the user clicks the reset button

 ## :bust_in_silhouette: Contact